Big Pharma conspiracy theories: Cure for cancer

 A recurring conspiracy theory claims that the pharmaceutical industry has a cure for cancer, but suppresses it so that they can continue to make billions on the "ineffective" treatments currently given to cancer patients.
 This was believed by 27% of the American public according to a 2005 survey.
 The argument is that pharmaceutical companies are slowing down research for a comprehensive cure for cancer by developing high-profit, single-purpose treatments rather than focusing on a supposed cure-all for all cancers.

+Following the crash of Voepass Linhas Aéreas Flight 2283 in August 2024, social media posts appeared naming Leonardo Ferreira, a cancer researcher, as one of the passengers.
+The Brazilian College of Radiology and Imaging Diagnosis published an obituary and conspiracy theories spread about how big pharma had engineered the supposed death of somebody close to finding a breakthrough cancer cure.
+Ferreira confirmed he was not dead; nobody of that name was on the aircraft's passenger list.

 Vaccines

-The idea that vaccines were created by the pharmaceutical industry to make people sick, or to alter human DNA, has been around for a long time but has been given new life during the covid pandemic.
+The idea that vaccines were created by the pharmaceutical industry to make people sick, or to alter human DNA, has been around for a long time but has been given new life during the COVID-19 pandemic.

 The conspiracy theory that vaccines make people autistic can be traced back to a study published in The Lancet in February 1998.
 Andrew Wakefield claimed that there is a link between MMR vaccine and autism.
 The study later turned out to be fraudulent, and led to Wakefield being struck off the medical register.
 The Lancet also withdrew the article.
 Although a number of studies have disproved the link between autism and vaccines, the conspiracy theory has survived in various forms, and it has been spread by, among others, Donald Trump.

 Other conspiracy theories suggest that vaccines are used to implant microchips for surveillance and thought control.
 Among others, the Bill & Melinda Gates Foundation has been accused of wanting to microchip the world's population through global vaccination programs.

 COVID-19

-The COVID-19 pandemic is surrounded by a wide range of conspiracy theories.
-Including that COVID-19 does not exist at all or is just a mild flu.
+The COVID-19 pandemic is surrounded by a wide range of conspiracy theories, including the postulation that COVID-19 does not exist at all or is just a mild flu.

 During the pandemic, there was a surge of conspiracies about the origins of the disease, such as claiming that the virus was created in a laboratory.
 However, strong evidence suggests that the disease-causing virus, SARS-CoV-2, is a naturally evolved strain belonging to the coronavirus subfamily.

 The 2020 video Plandemic: The Hidden Agenda Behind Covid-19, promotes the conspiracist claim that vaccines are "a money-making enterprise that causes medical harm".
 In the video, former research scientist Judy Mikovits spread the notion that "Big Pharma", Bill Gates and the World Health Organization led a conspiracy, in which they acted together as a "circular cabal" with the aim of killing Americans.
 The video was released on May 4, 2020, and garnered millions of views, making it one of the most widespread pieces of COVID-19 misinformation.